WHEN ARE YOU OPEN?

 WHEN IS LIVE MUSIC COMING BACK TO THE HUNTER CLUB?

-To start off, we will be featuring solo and acoustic artists.
-Indoor gigs are under far more restrictions than outdoor gigs, and we need to manage noise and movement differently.
+At the moment, indoor gigs are still under government restrictions and we need to manage noise and movement differently.
 Our audience will enjoy the sets, but must remain seated and refrain from shouting and dancing.
-So we are curating lineups to create a happy but still relatively chilled out vibe.
+So we are starting off by curating lineups to create a happy but still relatively chilled out vibe, such as singer songwriters, small bands, folk.
+Larger, louder acts are then being introduced later in the year.
+We are open to all genres, and try our best to be as inclusive as possible, working with our promoters.

 WILL THERE BE FOOD?